 Merah, a French citizen of Algerian origin, boasted to police negotiators on Wednesday night that he had brought France to its knees and said his only regret was not having been able to carry out plans for more killings.

 He has told negotiators that he killed the seven to avenge the deaths of Palestinian children and because of French army involvement in Afghanistan.
+He filmed the shootings of the children and the rabbi on Monday using a camera strapped to him.

 France’s President Nicolas Sarkozy, whose handling of the crisis may influence voters less than five weeks from an election in which he is running for a second term, promised on Wednesday that justice would be done and asked people not to take vengeance.